top of page

 • Information about the function of the organisms in your soil with an easy-to-understand explanation of their role in your garden.

-• Information on which microorganisms are missing and the implication.
+• Information on which microorganisms are missing and the implications.

 • Simple to follow techniques to improve your soil.